yaroslavkhilyk/Visitfi.fo---a-web-page-wich-promote-toursim-in-Fiordic-Islands-/README.md

 ## MAIN GOALS OF THIS PROJECT:

-My main goals while I was working on this project were to deepen my understanding of HTML, CSS/SASS, JavaScript, Bootstrap technologies and various type of animation, and to learn how to use my knowledge about responsive web design in practice.
+My main goals while I was working on this project were to deepen my knowledge of HTML, CSS/SASS, JavaScript technologies, and to learn good practices for creating responsive and user-friendly websites.
+Also after i have finished this project i have learned, how to create professional elements on the web-page (buttons/cards).